zwilsoncc/docs/pages/docs/features/path-aliases.md

 The destination of each rule should be one of the following:

-- The unique now deployment url like `mysite-wcepelgodl.now.sh`
+- The unique now deployment URL like `mysite-wcepelgodl.now.sh`
 - An alias like `our-app-ui.now.sh`
 - An external hostname that may not point to a `now.sh` deployment.